JohnGinger/dazn-gateway/readme.md

     error: "Max tokens exceeded"
 }

-The token can be stored in browser - so if you navigate away that token isn't lost The length of a token is a performance tradeoff, long ages mean that you don't need to make so many requests, but a user might be 'stuck' on devices that they haven't watched for a while
+The token can be stored in browser - so if you navigate away that token isn't lost.

+The length of a token is a performance tradeoff, long ages mean that you don't need to make so many requests, but a user might be 'stuck' on devices that they haven't watched for a while.

+These tokens could be shared around out of band to enable watching on more devices, so the video server which is checking for the token could check they are coming from the same IP.

 Database design

 users {
     user_id: string
-    tokens_age: list of datetimes
+    tokens_expiry: unix timestamp when token expires
 }

+Environment variables
+USERS_TABLE: ${self:custom.tableName}
+TOKEN_SECRET: "MY_SUPER_SECRET_TOKEN"
+TOKEN_EXPIRY: "30s"
+TOKEN_GRACE_PERIOD: "1s"
+MAX_TOKENS: 3